-For v3 ozone, the Convergence flag must be less than 1.18; the Quality flag must be greater than 0.6; the Status flag must be even; L2gpPrecision must be positive at all levels between 316 and 10 hPa; and L2gpValue must be greater than $-0.3 \times 10^{-6}$ at 316 hPa and greater than $-0.15 \times 10^{-6}$ at all other levels.
+For v3 ozone, the Convergence flag must be less than 1.18, the Quality flag must be greater than 0.6, the Status flag must be even, L2gpPrecision must be positive at all levels between 316 and 10 hPa and L2gpValue must be greater than -0.3×10^{-6} at 316 hPa and greater than -0.15×10^{-6} at all other levels.
 Occasional negative values in the ozone retrievals are caused by low signal-to-noise ratios (likely due to low ozone mixing ratios in the troposphere).
-The inclusion of these negative values is necessary to avoid high biases in measures of the statistical center and low biases in measures of statistical spread (Livesey et al., 2015).
+The inclusion of these negative values is necessary to avoid high biases in measures of the statistical centre and low biases in measures of statistical spread (Livesey et al., 2015).

-For v4 ozone, the Convergence flag must be less than 1.03; the Quality flag must be greater than 1.0; the Status flag must be even; and L2qpPrecision must be positive at all levels between 316 and 10 hPa.
+For v4 ozone, the Convergence flag must be less than 1.03, the Quality flag must be greater than 1.0, the Status flag must be even and L2gpPrecision must be positive at all levels between 316 and 10 hPa.

 Acknowledgements.
 Support for the balloon soundings at Tengchong was provided by the National Natural Science Foundation of China under grant 40875014.
 Support for the balloon soundings at Naqu, Lhasa and Linzhi was provided the Special Fund for Meteorological Research in the Public Interest under grant GYHY201106023 and the Science and Technological Innovation Team Project of Chinese Academy of Meteorological Science under grants 2011Z003 and 2013Z005.
 The validation analysis was supported by a Young Thousand Talents fellowship at Tsinghua University.
 The measurement campaigns were supported by the Tengchong Meteorological Bureau in Yunnan and the Naqu Meteorological Bureau, Lhasa Meteorological Bureau and Linzhi Meteorological Bureau in Tibet.
 Work at the Jet Propulsion Laboratory, California Institute of Technology was performed under a contract with the National Aeronautics and Space Administration.
-MLS data were obtained from the Atmospheric Composition Data and Information Services Center FTP archive (ftp://acdisc.gsfc.nasa.gov) hosted by NASA Goddard Space Flight Center.
 We thank Michelle Santee, Irina Gerasimov and James E. Johnson for facilitating early access to the MLS version 4 data; Yonghong Ma and Yong Zhang from the Tibet Meteorological Bureau; Weiguo Wang from Yunnan University and the staff members of Kunming Observatory; Kejia Jia at the Linzhi Meteorological Bureau; and Wei Li, Jianyang Song, Jin Ma and Shumeng Sun from the Chinese Academy of Meteorological Sciences.